-Using the Internet or other available resources, have the learners research the goddess of fire, Pele, who is central to this story.
-Report on the information obtained.
+Look up and discuss facts about the goddess of fire, Pele, who is central to this story.

-Although the folktale very heavily depends on Hawaiian culture, does the story have universal appeal?
+- Although the folktale very heavily depends on Hawaiian culture, is the message a universal theme?

-Another story with a significant cultural background is "Soup of the Soup," of Sufi origin and part of the Mulla Nasrudin folktales.
-Split the learners into two teams, with one researching Nasrudin Hodja and the other look up Sufism.
+The folktale "Soup of the Soup" is of Sufi origin and part of the Mulla Nasrudin folktales.
+Have half the group look up Nasrudin Hodja and the other look up Sufism.
 Ask them to share and discuss the information discovered.

-In the story is the reminder that "hospitality is a duty."
+- The story states that "hospitality is a duty."
 This causes Nasrudin Hodja to graciously invite the visitors in to share the meal, even when it is not what he really wishes.
-Split the learners into small teams of two or three, ask them to think about the quote, and:
+Discuss what "duty" means and examples of this duty.

-Read the two Jewish folktales, "Even Her Taking Was Giving" and "The Luck of a Child" together.
-Identify what type of folktale these are (fairy tale, myth, legend/epic, tall tale, fable, religious story/parable).
-Ask the learners to identify the lessons of the folktales.
+Read the two Jewish folktales, "Even Her Taking Was Giving" and "The Luck of a Child" together and discuss the message and connection to philanthropy.

-Put the characters of the four stories on a continuum of most hospitable to least hospitable (Hawaiian chief, poor fisherman and his wife, Nasrudin Hodja, Hassan from the village, Hayya Schechter, and the husband and his pregnant wife).
-Consider the motivation of the givers.
-Explain how the decisions were made.
+- Plot the characters of the four stories on a continuum of most hospitable to least hospitable (Hawaiian chief, poor fisherman and his wife, Nasrudin Hodja, Hassan from the village, Hayya Schechter, and the husband and his pregnant wife).
+Consider the motivations of the givers.

-Discuss why it is important for citizens to be willing to help each other and the common good without depending on the government to always take care of those in need.
+- Discuss why it is important for citizens to be willing to help each other.
+How does it help the common good?
+What is the role of the government to take care of people in need.

 Group discussions and the completed short poems may be used as assessments of learning.